 • According to the most recent safety survey, 90% of students, 100% of parents, and 98% of staff members consider their/their students' campus to be safe and orderly.

 Problem Statements Identifying Perceptions Needs

 Problem Statement 1: 38% of Stowe staff listed school discipline as safety issue they are most concerned about.
 Just 23% of BISD staff listed this as biggest area of concern.
-Root Cause: Behavior intervention needs to be implemented timely and with fidelity.

 Priority Problem Statements